An Unlikely Couple

 “Yeh ….. she died there.”

 He suddenly started picking bits of mud and tar off his boots, using a small penknife, and the bits flicked on to a sheet of newspaper he had spread on the table.
 Silence filled the room.
 After a while Adela started peeling potatoes for their evening meal.
 Usually she would chat lightly – tell him what she was cooking , when they would eat, whether or not she was going out with her friends afterwards.
 He hardly ever answered and they sat at the table to eat, and they would watch the telly as they did so.
 At a loss for something to say, yet hoping perhaps he would say more himself, Adela tried to move quietly, almost as though she was afraid of jarring him.
 She had always, all her life, trodden carefully around him and his grief, very sensitive to his loneliness and his inability to start again without Isabella.
 Imagination had run riot when she was a girl, so that she pictured her mother as a stunning beauty and her death as a tragedy ……. but she was aware these days of feeling slightly cross about it all …… it was high time to put an end to the awkwardness.
 She imagined that if they’d had relatives of some sort it would have been easier.
 Had she had an aunt she could have asked, or a grandparent …… but there was only her father.
 They lived in a closed-in world of near silence; affectionate and happy enough, but quiet.
 He had never been a talker.
 He had some friends at work and he was part of a darts team.
 In recent months she had noticed that he had started to smarten-up a bit before going out, sometimes to the pub with his mate Jeff, sometimes elsewhere.
 Once he even wore a tie.
 It was nice to see him taking care of himself a bit.
 He was never gone long and was frequently back in before her.
-He never asked where she went.
+She never asked where he went, just as he never asked where she went either.
 She knew it was not lack of concern on his part; he just knew she was sensible and safe.

 “Dad,” Adela finally broke the silence, “there is something I want to talk to you about.”